pjohnst5/CoolsterCodes/content/articles/ruby-memory.md

   between them.

 * A union with `char ary[RSTRING_EMBED_LEN_MAX + 1]` shows
-  that while the contents of a string might be stored in the OS heap, a short string will be inlined right into an `RString` value.
+  that while the content of a string might be stored in the OS heap, a short string will be inlined right into an `RString` value.
 Its entire value can fit into a slot without allocating additional memory.